 Battle metaphors don't help

 What is clear, I think, is that the use of battle metaphors can be detrimental to a cancer patient’s care.
-Researchers in 2014 found that such metaphors can lead to feelings of guilt or failure – and assign blame to the patient, if things don't go well.1
+Researchers have found that such metaphors can lead to feelings of guilt or failure.1

 I strongly believe that the use of such metaphors should be avoided when talking about our cancer journeys, particularly by healthcare professionals, but also by friends and families.
 Yet we still see it being used in obituaries and eulogies!